 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the College's website.
+The work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
 Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 The directors are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition they are responsible for ensuring that funds from the ESFA are used only in accordance with the ESFAs grant funding agreements and contracts and any other conditions that may be prescribed from time to time.
+In addition, they are responsible for ensuring that funds from the ESFA are used only in accordance with the ESFA's grant funding agreements and contracts and any other conditions that may be prescribed from time to time.
 The directors must ensure that there are appropriate financial and management controls in place in order to safeguard public and other funds and to ensure they are used properly.
 In addition, the directors are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA are not put at risk.

-Approved by order of the Board on 21 November 2019 and signed on its behalf by:
+Approved by order of the Board on 24 November 2020 and signed on its behalf by: